pmros/mercury/docs/mercury-component.md

 pass channels into a component in om except it's slightly less coupled.

-The events a component jas might be something like "login button pressed", i.e. a component is saying
+The events a component has might be something like "login button pressed", i.e. a component is saying
 "I have a login button but have no idea how to handle login, please listen to my event and mutate the correct state somewhere".